patrickgods1/AutoSigns/README.txt

 2. Python Pandas library - Data framework for reading and manipulating data.
 3. python-docx library - Used to create Microsoft Word documents (Classroom signs)
 4. Python Selenium library - Web crawling automation framework.
+5. Webdriver-Manager - Framework to manage webdriver version compatible with version of browser
-5. xlsxwriter - Used to create Microsoft Excel documents (Daily Schedule)
+6. xlsxwriter - Used to create Microsoft Excel documents (Daily Schedule)
-6. python-pptx library - Used to create Microsoft PowerPoint documents
+7. python-pptx library - Used to create Microsoft PowerPoint documents
-7. PyQt5 - GUI framework.
+8. PyQt5 - GUI framework.
-8. QtDesigner - GUI builder tool.
+9. QtDesigner - GUI builder tool.
-9. PyInstaller - Bundles Python applications and all its dependencies into an executable.
+10. PyInstaller - Bundles Python applications and all its dependencies into an executable.

 -------- Authors --------